brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 ### Building blocks Comunica

+{:.comment data-author="RT"}
+Consider moving this first paragraph to the introduction or a related work section.

-Every piece of functionality in Comunica can be implemented as a seperate building block with actors.
-Those that share same functionality, but with different implementations, can be grouped with a communication channel called a 'bus'.
-Interaction between actors is possible through a mediator which wraps around a bus and makes sure that a requesting actor only gets one result.
-This result depends on the configuration of the mediator, e.g. a race mediator will return the response of the first actor that answers the call.
-In order for Comunica to work with hetarchief.be it needs to support pagination controls when the interface is not a TPF interface and needs to be capable of parsing data snippets from HTML documents.
+Every piece of functionality in Comunica can be implemented as seperate building blocks based on the _actor_ programming model, where each actor can respond to a specific action.
+Actors that share same functionality, but with different implementations, can be grouped with a communication channel called a _bus_.
+Interaction between actors is possible through a _mediator_ that wraps around a bus to get an action's result from a single actor.
+This result depends on the configuration of the mediator, e.g. a race mediator will return the response of the actor that is able to reply the earliest.

+To make Comunica work with hetarchief.be, two additional actors were needed.
+First, we needed a generic actor to support pagination over any kind of hypermedia interface.
+Secondly, an actor was needed to parse JSON-LD data snippets from HTML documents.
+We will explain these two actors in more detail hereafter.

+{:.comment data-author="RT"}
+I would not go into the specifics of things like "Hydra partial collection view next link" here, I would just call this a "next page link".
+But you can elaborate on that in another section/paragraph.

+`BusRdfResolveHypermedia` is a bus in Comunica that resolves hypermedia controls from sources, Currently, this bus only contains an actor that resolves controls for TPF interfaces.
-As Comunica already supports a hypermedia interface, the TPF interface, a bus BusRdfResolveHypermedia for resolving hypermedia controls already exists.
-A new actor ActorRdfResolveHypermediaNextPage that only returns a search form containing a Hydra partial collection view next link, vice versa for previous links, is created and subscribed to the same bus as for the TPF hypermedia controls.
-Extracting hydra controls from RDF quads is already implemented with the actor ActorRdfMetadataExtractHydraControls.
-This shows that modularizing code pays off when similar functionalities are needed.
+We added a new actor (`ActorRdfResolveHypermediaNextPage`) to this bus that returns a search form containing a Hydra partial collection view next link, vice versa for previous links.
+<del class="comment" data-author="RT">Extracting hydra controls from RDF quads is already implemented with the actor ActorRdfMetadataExtractHydraControls.
+This shows that modularizing code pays off when similar functionalities are needed.</del>

-Most common Linked Data formats (Turtle, TriG, RDF/XML, JSON-LD...) are already supported by Comunica.
-An actor ActorRdfParseHtmlScript for parsing HTML documents is added to the same RDF parsers bus.
-This intermediate parser searches for data snippets and passes these back into the RDF parsers bus.
+The parsing of most common Linked Data formats (Turtle, TriG, RDF/XML, JSON-LD...) are already supported by Comunica.
+However, no parser for extracting data snippets from HTML documents existed yet.
+That is why we added an actor (`ActorRdfParseHtmlScript`) for parsing such HTML documents.
+This intermediate parser searches for data snippets and forwards these to their respective RDF parser.
 In case of a JSON-LD snippet, the body of a script tag  `<script type="application/ld+json">` will be parsed by the JSON-LD parse actor.

-Adding these two actors allows Comunica to query over a paged collection that is embedded through data snippets.
-As federated querying comes out-of-the-box with Comunica this cultural heritage collection can now be investigated with other knowledge bases (cfr.
-Wikidata). [](#federated-querying-comunica) fetches 17 newspaper pages in 1 minute 25 seconds.
+By adding these two actors to Comunica, we can now query over a paged collection that is declaratively described with data snippets.
+As federated querying comes out-of-the-box with Comunica, this cultural heritage collection can now be queried together with other knowledge bases (cfr.
+Wikidata).
+For example, [](#federated-querying-comunica) fetches 17 newspaper pages in 1 minute 25 seconds.

+{:.comment .rephrase data-author="RT"}
+Don't degrade your own work :-) First start by saying that the first result already appears after x seconds.
+And all results are available after 1,5 minutes.
+Be sure to explain why it takes this long, and give TPF as an example of a method to improve performance.

 Although this is a bad user perceived performance, composite data dumps can be extracted for more performant Linked Data interfaces.

+{:.comment data-author="RT"}
+I'm wondering if this query example is needed if you already have the codepen.
+You could for example setup you own [Comunica jQuery Widget](https://github.com/comunica/jQuery-Widget.js), and plug in your own config file.

 <figure id="federated-querying-comunica" class="listing">
 ````/code/federated-querying-comunica.txt````
 <figcaption markdown="block">
-SPARQL-query over a paged collection of hetarchief.be and the TPF interface of Wikidata using the command line interface of Comunica.
-Heterogeneous interfaces can be added without extra effort.
+SPARQL-query over a paged collection of hetarchief.be and the TPF interface of Wikidata using the JavaScript-based command line interface of Comunica. <del class="comment" data-author="RT">Heterogeneous interfaces can be added without extra effort.</del>
 </figcaption>
 </figure>